 Many people who want to diversify into precious metals buy gold ETFs, mining stocks or gold certificates instead of real gold.
-Unfortunately, these alternatives do not offer the same benefits as physical gold.
-They also come with some additional risks.
+Unfortunately, not only do these alternatives fall short in the benefits they offer when compared to physical gold, but they also come with added risk.

 In the gold certificate market, there is not enough registered gold backing the certificates that are currently being sold and traded.
 In 2012, there were about 20 claims on COMEX on every one ounce of physical gold in its registered inventories.
 Four years later, in 2016, the number for COMEX ballooned to 550 paper ounces outstanding for every physical ounce of gold.

 Why invest in physical gold over paper gold?

 We’ve already touched upon how gold certificates carry some risk since there is insufficient gold compared to what is actually needed to back every certificate out there.
 But what are some of the other risks that come with the various ways individuals can invest in paper gold?

 - Counterparty risk – Counterparty risk is the likelihood that someone in a transaction could default on fulfilling their obligation.
 Although this is a risk with any investment, it can often be worse with paper gold like gold certificates and ETFs, where there are usually many parties involved.

 - Zero liability – ETFs in particular include a note in their paperwork that exempts them from liability for most things that could happen to the shares.
 This includes terms that can be somewhat loose in interpretation, such as “loss” or “damage.”